Jeff Zimmerman: Seattle Mariners

 On April 7, 2009, Zimmerman came out of retirement, signing a minor league deal with the Seattle Mariners.
 He spent the first several weeks of the season in extended spring training.

 Zimmerman, who had been plagued with injuries for most of his career, said this about his baseball abilities after sitting out for so long:

+Right away I was able to throw a baseball without any discomfort at all, I sometimes find it hard to believe that after all that time, I was completely healthy again.
+I threw the ball in January and I had no trouble getting it into the high eighties.

 Zimmerman appeared in one game for the Arizona League Mariners, pitching two innings and giving up one run.
-He has not pitched professionally since.
+It was his last appearance in professional baseball.

 Personal

 Zimmerman was born in Kelowna, British Columbia.
 He attended Texas Christian University.
 Jeff's brother, Jordan Zimmerman, also played in the major leagues as a pitcher for the Seattle Mariners.
 Jeff recorded a victory against his brother on July 2, 1999.